xiaocanli/stochastic-parker/docs/source/install.rst

 .. code:: sh

-   $ mkdir build
+   mkdir build
-   $ cd build
+   cd build
-   $ cmake ..
+   cmake ..
-   $ make
+   make
-   $ make install
+   make install

-To turn on OpenMP parallelization, please use ``cmake -DUSE_OPENMP="On" ..`` You can link the executable to the scratch filesystem for running the code.
+To turn on OpenMP parallelization, please use ``cmake -DUSE_OPENMP="On" ..`` You can link the executable ``stochastic-mhd.exec`` to the scratch filesystem for running the code.